ReactiveSoftware/Rx.Net.Plus/Readme.md

 }
 ```

-Binding shall occur after the view is created and bound to view model.
+Binding shall occur **after** the view has been created and bound to view model.

-In *Caliburn* framework, this occurs within the OnViewAttached method as following:
+In *Caliburn* framework for instance, this could occur inside the OnViewAttached method as following:

 ```c#
 class ViewModel : Screen, IPropertyChangedProxy